-All assignments need to be submitted online on Canvas by the due date (before 11:59pm on the day it is due).
-Late assignments will be accepted until the last day of class with a 50% point deduction.
+Weekly supervision form and weekly logs will be accepted until the last day of class but no points will be awarded if turned in late.
+Case conceptualization and video assignments need to be submitted online on Canvas by the due date (before 11:59pm on the day it is due).
+Late assignments will be accepted with 5 points deducted every week until the last day of class with a 50% point deduction.